Derivations of quandles: Properties of derivations

-In the previous section we defined the set of derivations $\Der_\phi(Q, X)$ with respect to the quandle action $\phi$ of a quandle $Q$ on a quandle $X$.
-It turns out that if $X$ is an abelian quandle, then $\Der_\phi(Q, X)$ is also a quandle. \begin{theorem} Let $Q$ and $A$ be quandles such that $A$ is abelian and $\phi : Q \to \Conj(\Aut(A))$ a quandle action.
+for all $ x, y, z,w \in A$.
+Abelian quandles are also called {\it medial quandles} in the literature.
+See \cite{JPSZ} for a recent study of these quandles.

+\begin{theorem} Let $\phi : Q \to Q'$ be a quandle homomorphism and $A$ an abelian $Q'$-quandle.
 If the set $\Der_\phi(Q, A)$ is non-empty, then it has the structure of an abelian quandle with respect to the binary operation given by